501c3 Status Revoked

-If an organization’s tax-exempt status is automatically revoked, it is no longer exempt from federal income tax, and it is not eligible to receive tax-deductible contributions.
-Any contributions you receive while your status is revoked will be disallowed, and these donors will most likely not be happy.
+- If an organization’s tax-exempt status is automatically revoked, it is no longer exempt from federal income tax, and it is not eligible to receive tax-deductible contributions.
+Any contributions you receive while your status is revoked will be disallowed, and these donors will most likely be unhappy.
 Sometimes reinstatement can be retroactive, sometimes not.